A top priority for any Anonymous is to _remain_ anonymous…

-- Operation New Blood basic step-by-step introduction to security as a hactivist
+- Operation New Blood basic step-by-step introduction to anonymity and security as a hactivist

-- CryptoParty Handbook good basic start with anonymous online activities.
+- CryptoParty Handbook good basic start with anonymous low-risk online activities.
 Also here.

-When you are ready to get to work, use this detailed guide to a very secure setup:
+When you are ready to get to work, use this detailed guide to a very secure setup.
+Don’t bother with anything else.
+If you don’t need this you wouldn’t be still reading here, so just do it: